 A popular all-you-can-eat shabu-shabu and sukiyaki restaurant, Mo-Mo-Paradise has inexpensive shabu-shabu and sukiyaki courses.
+It used to have several branches, but now, it only has one branch in Shinjuku’s Kabukicho.
 The standard course is a 100-minute one for 2,700 yen (including tax), which gets you beef, pork, vegetables, rice, and noodles.
 Discounts for children and senior citizens are also available.

 3. Shabu-shabu Tajimaya